-These web pages present a brief description of water resources projects completed by the U.S. Army Corps of Engineers in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
-It describes the role of the Corps in planning and building water resource improvements and explains the procedure leading to the authorization of such projects.
+These web pages present a brief description of water resources projects completed by the U.S. Army Corps of Engineers in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+It describes the role of USACE in planning and building water resource improvements and explains the procedure leading to the authorization of such projects.

-For ease of reference, the material is arranged according to the type of project, (e.g. flood plain and flood risk management, navigation, or shore and bank protection.)
-There is also a reference that lists Corps' projects by community.
+For ease of reference, the material is arranged according to the type of project, (e.g. flood plain and flood risk management, navigation, or shore and bank protection).
+There is also a reference that lists USACE projects by community.

 The following pages describe the Flood Risk Management projects in New England: